-Tristan Thompson’s Baby Mama Jordan Craig Reportedly ‘Lives For’ Khloe Kardashian Drama
+Tristan Thompson’s Ex, Jordan Craig, Reportedly ‘Lives For’ Khloe Kardashian Drama

 Jordan Craig’s fascination with Khloe Kardashian is due in part to the fact that Tristan Thompson left her while she was pregnant with their son to be with Khloe.
 Craig allegedly doesn’t understand what Thompson sees in Kardashian.
 However, she reportedly does try to not to resent Khloe, and isn’t rooting for her relationship with Tristan to fail.

 As previously reported by the Inquisitr, Khloe Kardashian allegedly feels the same way about Jordan Craig.
-She is said to often check her Instagram page, and can’t help but be a bit jealous of Tristan Thompson’s other baby mama.
+She is said to often check her Instagram page, and can’t help but be a bit jealous of Tristan Thompson’s ex.
 Insiders claim that Khloe often feels uncomfortable when it comes to Jordan, and was a bit uneasy after Craig decided to post the first ever photo of Tristan’s son just one day after Kardashian revealed baby True’s face.

 Currently, Khloe Kardashian and Tristan Thompson are still living together in Cleveland, where they are raising baby True, and trying to work things out in the aftermath of the cheating scandal.
 Meanwhile, Jordan Craig has never publicly spoken out about Khloe and Tristan’s relationship.